Hundreds gather at vigil for Londoner Zara Aleena

 Roads have been closed in the area to allow the crowd to walk the 10-minute journey from the scene of her attack to her home.

+“I’m clear that women should not have to change their behaviour and every woman and girl is entitled to be safe, and to feel safe – whatever the time of day and wherever they are.

+“We owe it to Zara to do everything possible to bring an end to violence against women and girls.”

-Speaking to media on Friday, Ms Aleena’s aunt said her niece had been in her own local community, in an area she knew well where she felt safe, when she was attacked.
+Speaking to media on Friday, Ms Naz said her niece had been in her own local community, in an area she knew well where she felt safe, when she was attacked.

 She said: “(My niece) was not ignorant to the fact that women get hurt.
 This isn’t about making the streets safe, it’s about changing the mindset.”